whatisaProCoder/whatisaProCoder/documentations/polymath.md

 - `getData(key)`: Retrieves data from localStorage
 - `setData(key, dataObject)`: Stores data to localStorage
 - `clearAllStorage()`: Clears all data from localStorage

+Additionally, the application provides data backup features:

+- **Export to JSON**: Export all your task data to a downloadable JSON file
+- **Import from JSON**: Restore your data by importing a previously exported JSON file

 ### `taskClass.js`